AyoCodess/de-coupled-backend-architecture/README.md

 ## About

-looking at the concept of separating our Api from the framework.
+looking at the concept of separating our Api from any framework we may choose.

-`createRouter(router)` could take in any router, for example we currently use express so we pass the`const app = express()` into the function which would then help us create our api and use them if we wished, anywhere in our application.
+`createRouter(router);` could take in any router.

+For example we currently use express so we pass the `const router = Router();` into the `createRouter` function.
+This allows us create an api that is not coupled with the framework.

+`repo.ts` is where we create our framework specific functions and import them into their wrappers.

 ## Tech stack